128technology/docs/docs/wan_assurance_ssr120_quickstart.md

 <img src="/img/intro_wa_ssr120_quickstart_2.png" alt="Device Connections" width="500"/>

 To enter the device claim information into Mist, you can:
-* enter the claim code in Mist
+* Enter the claim code in Mist
 * scan the QR code with the Mist mobile app

 ### Mist Claim Code Entry